hoogland/SVN/README.md

 ## Progress board
-https://waffle.io/hoogland/SVN is used to track progress on the issues
+https://waffle.io/hoogland/SVN is used to track progress on the issues We are making the transision to JIRA: http://svnieuwerkerk.atlassian.net

 ## Limitations
 The tool has several limitations at this moment: